hassio-addons/addon-tailscale/tailscale/DOCS.md

 This option is disabled by default.

-### Option: `advertise_exit_node`

-This option allows you to advertise this Tailscale instance as an exit node.

-By setting a device on your network as an exit node, you can use it to route all your public internet traffic as needed, like a consumer VPN.

-More information: [Exit nodes][tailscale_info_exit_nodes]

-This option is enabled by default.

-**Note:** You can't advertise this device as an exit node and at the same time specify an exit node to use.
-See also the "Option: `exit_node`" section of this documentation.

 ### Option: `advertise_connector`

 This option allows you to advertise this Tailscale instance as an app connector.